lefte/primes/README.md

 ## JSON Output

-The JSON prime array can be found at: ```localhost:8765/prime.json```.
+The JSON prime array can be found at: ```localhost:8765/primes```.
 If browsed using a JSON request, it returns as JSON.
 If not, it returns a helpful message instead.
+It can also be forced to output JSON by browsing to ```localhost:8765/primes.json```.

 ## Front-end output